1. Definition of the heat transfer by radiation

 During the day, the sun rays parallel or coincide with a line perpendicular to the earth’s surface (formed angle = 0).

 The lower formed = 0o, therefore, the heat absorption rate is:

 The heat absorption rate (Q/t) is maximum if the angle formed by sunlight with a line perpendicular to the earth’s surface = 0o (cos 0 = 1).
 Usually, this occurs during the day, where the sun is perpendicular to the surface of the earth.
-So there is no need to be surprised if daylight is hotter than morning or evening.
-In the morning and evening, the angle formed is close to 90o.
+So, there is no need to be surprised if daylight is hotter than morning or evening.
+In the morning and evening, the angle created is close to 90o.

 If the angle formed is 80o, then the heat absorption rate is: